Read and Write SELinux Rules

 True

-Use the following interface call to set a Selinux domain to enforce state.
+Use the following interface call to set a SELinux domain to enforcing mode.

 selinux.enforce(domain_name)